cloudquery/cloudquery/plugins/destination/snowflake/README.md

 ## Snowflake Spec

-This is the top level spec used by the Snowflake destination Plugin.
+This is the top level spec used by the Snowflake destination plugin.

 - `dsn` (string) (required)